UnseenWizzard/unseenwizzard.github.io/talks.md

 ### Other things

-<i class="fas fa-people-group"></i> I got to moderate a [panel discussion on how Scrum teams and UX designers best cooperate](https://www.meetup.com/agile-international-graz/events/289734444/).
+<i class="fas fa-people-group"></i> I somewhat frequently moderate panel discussions as part of the Agile International Graz and New Leadership meetup groups.